-- 103. The importance of retaining a soil depth, which is sufficient to support large canopied species to survive to become veterans (about 100 years or older), is critical not only to biodiversity, but also to retaining the character and setting of the conservation area, and to facilitate a healthy age structure. - Dr. Andrew D. Hirons, Senior Lecturer in Arboriculture at University Centre Myerscough advises that tree roots are often found beyond a depth of 1 metre88.
+- 103. The importance of retaining a soil depth, which is sufficient to support large canopied species to survive to reach maturity (or their full potential) is critical not only to biodiversity, but also to retaining the character and setting of the conservation area, and to facilitate a healthy age structure. - 104.
+Dr. Andrew D. Hirons, Senior Lecturer in Arboriculture at University Centre Myerscough advises that tree roots are often found beyond a depth of 1 metre88.
 Soil volume is key to achieving a good quality rooting environment and species such as oak can have a water requirement of 100 litres per day.
-In the book "Applied Tree Biology" Dr. Hirons and Dr. Peter A. Thomas note that,
+In the book "Applied Tree Biology",89 Dr. Hirons and Dr. Peter A. Thomas note that,